0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 - Header:

-..*The header has Skranji font and also a font color being red to make it stand out along.
+* The header has Skranji font and also a font color being red to make it stand out along.

 ![Header](assets/images/rules_header.png)